This is a scenario that plays out for midwives across the United States every day.

 - How being paid fairly compares to peers in their professional market.

 - Transparency in pay can actually mitigate low pay.
 Communicating clearly and openly about why salary ranges are what they are, and how pay was determined, reduces secrecy and false assumptions among staff.

 Lately, there has been a question regarding whether or not midwives can openly discuss pay and salaries with their colleagues.
 The answer is an overwhelming YES.
 The National Labor Relations Act of 2014 allows employees to engage in pay discussions.
 There are some minor exceptions, but in general, most conversations are not prohibited.
 However, pay secrecy is a great way to save money.

 If you are interested in a state or federally funded position, searchable databases exist to disclose salaries for those positions.
 You can find these databases by searching the name of any state/federal agency/organization, paired with words like salary, database, and compensation.
 You should be able to find the salaries for any state and federal position in less than 5 minutes.

 At this point are you asking yourself, “How do I gain the confidence to have this conversation with my employer/potential employer?”
-Our first Webinar of 2018 will guide you through determining your value and negotiating a fair salary.
+Our first Webinar of 2020 will guide you through determining your value and negotiating a fair salary.
 This discussion highlighted the wide discrepancy in salary between CRNAs, FNPs, and Midwives related to pay, malpractice insurance, and work expectations among professionals with similar educational pathways.
-It was held on Tuesday, January 16, 2018, at 6:00 PM Central Time (US & Canada) – just click the button below to watch!
+Just click the button below to watch!